 Climb Mt.
-Kilimanjaro with THE BEST mountain guides and THE MOST WELL-EQUIPPED team in Tanzania - starting at under $2,000 per person.
+Kilimanjaro with THE BEST mountain guides and THE MOST WELL-EQUIPPED team in Tanzania - starting at around $2,000 per person.
 Our summit success rate is the highest in the industry because of our thorough planning, well-trained staff, and state-of-the-art gear and equipment.

 Kilimanjaro Climbing Routes

 Machame (Recommended by FTS): Also known as the “Whiskey Route” due to its higher degree of difficulty compared to the Marangu Route, Machame is the most popular route and is slightly more expensive than Marangu.
 Machame approaches the climb from the south.
 Distance covered: ~39 miles (62 km).
 Days required: 6 or 7 days.
 Difficulty: Medium; Cost: Medium; Scenic Beauty: High; Summit Success Rate: High.